mattchang92/GhostBoy/README.md

 Currently passes Blargg's CPU Instruction test.
 A few games play, a lot don't.

 Created in Visual Studio 2015.
 Requires SDL2.
-SDL2 Directory path defined in $(SDL2_PATH), using a propert sheet named "CustomProps.props" which is defined in the gitignore.
+SDL2 Directory path defined in $(SDL2_PATH), using a property sheet named "CustomProps.props" which is defined in the gitignore.

 https://www.libsdl.org/download-2.0.php